European Watchdog Partially Approves New Alzheimers Drug - UrduPoint

 -

-VAT fraud ring broken in Europe, 520 mn euros seized: Italian prosecutors1 hour ago
+VAT fraud ring broken in Europe, 520 mn euros seized: Italian prosecutors9 hours ago

 -